weecology/lab-manual/Distributed-python-computing-with-dask-on-hipergator..md

 client = Client(cluster)
 ```

+This adds one worker.

 ```
 cluster.start_workers(1)
 client
 ```

 A call to client should return some info on the CPU and memory of workers.
+Dask provides a great client to check out the worker.

+open up localhost:8787 to see dask dashboard.

 ## Known Errors

 * If the number of processes is too high, the client will initially grab workers and then shed them?
 I submitted an IT ticket, I believe this is memory use, but not sure.
+8 processes with 4 threads-per-worker fails.

 see